Music Video: Common - Letter to the Free

 Re-watch the music video several times to complete the following tasks in specific detail:

 1) How does the Letter to the Free music video use cinematography to create meanings for the audience?
-(Camera shots and movement) +
+(Camera shots and movement) + 2) What is the significance of the constantly moving camera?

 3) Why is the video in black and white?